yeetfolio/yeetfolio.github.io/stuff/design.md

 No fancy javascript animations in websites, and no delaying stuff to do those animations.
 If css is an option, use it.

-Javascript on my site should be used to actually do stuff, and should only interact with HTML Docum- -ents, not the stylesheets.
+Javascript on my site should be used to actually do stuff, and should only interact with HTML Documents, not the stylesheets.

 also no complicated 3rd party scripts like `video.js` and the like, those just make the experience sluggier and bad.

 #### 5. **COLORS**
 Always use a vibrant color for each page.
-Don't ever use something like black-on-white or white-on-b--lack unless its for a specific reason.
+Don't ever use something like black-on-white or white-on-black unless its for a specific reason.
 Always use vibrant colors that contrast with eachother decently and don't look bugshit ugly.

 Also, red as a main color should be used on error pages, and nowheres else.